 We currently have no products approved for sale, and we may never obtain regulatory approval to commercialize any of our current or future product candidates.
 The research, testing, manufacturing, safety surveillance, efficacy, quality control, recordkeeping, labeling, packaging, storage, approval, sale, marketing, distribution, import, export and reporting of safety and other post-market information related to our drug products are subject to extensive regulation by the FDA and other regulatory authorities in the United States and in foreign countries, and such regulations differ from country to country.
 We are not permitted to market any of our current product candidates in the United States until we receive approval of a NDA, BLA or other applicable regulatory filing from the FDA.
 We are also not permitted to market any of our current product candidates in any foreign countries until we or our partners receive the requisite approval from the applicable regulatory authorities of such countries.
 To gain approval to market a new drug such as VAR 200 or IC 100, the FDA and/or foreign regulatory authorities must receive, among other things, preclinical and clinical data that adequately demonstrate the safety, purity, potency, efficacy and compliant manufacturing of the drug product for the intended indication applied for in a NDA, BLA or other applicable regulatory filing.
 The development and approval of new drug products involves a long, expensive and uncertain process, and delay or failure can occur at any stage.
-A number of companies in the pharmaceutical and biopharmaceutical industry have suffered significant setbacks in nonclinical development, clinical trials, including in Phase 3 clinical development, even after promising results in earlier preclinical studies or clinical trials.
-These setbacks have been caused by, among other things, findings made while clinical trials were underway and safety or efficacy observations made in clinical trials including previously unreported adverse events.
-Success in clin
+A number of companies in the pharmaceutical and biopharmaceutical industry have suffered significant setbacks in nonclinical development, clinical trials, including in Phase 3 clinical development, even after promising results in earlier preclinical studies or clinical trials, including previously unreported adverse events.
+Success in clinical trials does not ensure that later clinical trials will be successful, or that nonclinical studies will be successful.
+The results of clinical trials by other par